 No, it is quite different discipline.
 This printer is about to print plastic polymers.

-3. What are the estimated material costs of build?
+3. What are the estimated material costs of the build?

 4. Which type of laser is used in SLS4All?

 It is the laser diode source emitting the laser beam within the blue spectrum (wavelength 445nm).
 We have tested two laser modules – with optical power of 5W and 10W.